How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 The LA-B2 Route: How It Works in Practice

 In practice, expat communities and immigration practitioners widely report a parallel arrangement: licensed local companies and visa agents act as nominal sponsors for foreigners not actively employed in Laos, including retirees, allowing them to obtain an LA-B2 stay permit for an annual fee.
-This arrangement is not a published official retirement pathway.
-It is a documented agent-managed practice that operates within the LA-B2 framework.
+This is not a published official retirement pathway.
+It is a documented practitioner-managed practice that operates within the LA-B2 framework.
 Readers should understand this distinction before relying on it as their legal basis for staying.

 For formally employed foreigners: The standard LA-B2 applies with an employment contract, quota approval, and work permit issued by the Ministry of Labour and Social Welfare.